It’s that time of year again!

 Developing a sales revenue plan in today’s business is more about science than art.
 Leveraging technology that drives predictable outcomes is a tool every sales leader must have to effectively compete and win.
 Arming yourself with predictive tools in the planning process helps you be more successful all the while beating out your competition.
 That’s win-win in my book

-After 23 years in sales leadership I have finally found my own professional nirvana at ORM Technologies.
-Not only do I have access to software that delivers on integration of sales and marketing automation to help me effectively plan next year’s revenue plan, but I can also monitor my team’s results and tweak as needed throughout the year.
-I now lead a sales and marketing strategy that sells this powerful software which every VP of Sales needs.
+After 23 years in sales leadership, I have finally found my own professional nirvana at ORM Technologies.
+Not only do I have access to software that delivers on the integration of sales and marketing automation to help me effectively plan next year’s revenue plan, but I can also monitor my team’s results and tweak as needed throughout the year.
+I now lead a sales and marketing strategy that sells this powerful software that every VP of Sales needs.
 I look forward to sharing with you if interested.